actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 ```
 Using the interaction term "Decor" and "Service" is not appropriate as it made the model stray off from theory, especially looking at the intercept that is not significant anymore and also in the wrong sign.
 Not having a baseline value is a sign that tells us something in the model is wrong.

-On the other hand, we see that interaction term of "Food" and "Service" is significant and can be appropriate as it produces a model whose intercept coefficient signs still agree with theory and still significant in at least 10% level.
+On the other hand, we see that interaction term of "Food" and "Service" is significant and can be appropriate as it produces a model whose intercept and coefficient signs still agree with theory and still significant in at least the 10% level.
 The positive sign of the interaction term coefficient tells us that the higher the rating of Food, the more positively stronger Service is to the Price.
 This agrees with theory that states good Service tends to come with good Food, which will increase Price.

 # Model with Interaction Term vs Best Fit Model: Which to choose?